The Horns of Consecration at Knossos

 Why are the horns of consecration important?

-They also connect several strands of the Minoan world: the bull cult and the wider reverence for the bull, the religious character of the palaces, and, through that reverence, the later Greek legend of the Minotaur, the bull of Minos, kept in the labyrinth at Knossos.
-For visitors, recognising the horns of consecration deepens an appreciation of the site, turning a striking architectural feature into a window onto Minoan faith.
-Our guide to the Minotaur and the labyrinth covers the bull legend.
-Plan your visit and tours through our Palace of Knossos guide.
+They also connect the main strands of the Minoan world.
+The horns tie together the bull cult and the wider reverence for the bull, the religious character of the palaces, and, through that reverence, the later Greek legend of the Minotaur, the bull of Minos, kept in the labyrinth at Knossos.
+Recognising the symbol turns a striking architectural feature into a window onto Minoan faith.

 Frequently Asked Questions